berkeley-cs61as/markdown-courseware/textbook/chapter17 7 - Object Oriented Programming/section03 Classes.md

                   balance)))

-Again, `withdraw` is a method that takes in 1 argument called 'amount'.
-If there is not enough money in `balance` return "Insufficient Fund", otherwise reduce `balance` by `amount` and return the remaining `balance`.
+Again, `withdraw` is a method that takes in one argument, `amount`.
+If there is not enough money in `balance`, return "Insufficient Fund".
+Otherwise, reduce `balance` by `amount` and return the remaining `balance`.
 We are using a new special form, `begin`.
 What does it actually do?